 6. Consider your family’s unique needs – Make a list of any special considerations for your family that may impact your coverage needs.
 For instance, is one member of the household the sole earner?
 If so, it may benefit you to purchase additional Income Replacement Benefits on that person’s auto insurance policy.

 7. Increase your liability coverage only when appropriate – Save costs by avoiding optional coverage not applicable to your family.
 For instance, it likely is not necessary to purchase additional Dependant Caregiver Benefits if there are no minor children in the household.

 8. Consider how insurance policies “work” together – Purchase coverage that will complement your existing coverage.
 For instance, in addition to OHIP, you may wish to purchase optional or additional Medical, Rehabilitation and Attendant Care Benefits above and beyond the standard minimums provider under a basic automobile policy of insurance.

 Understanding your available coverage limits after an accident or illness can be confusing and complicated – even if you did your homework at the time of purchase.
-A lawyer can help you determine the benefits to which you are entitled and initiate a claim on your behalf.
-If you’re ever in an accident, remember to call the Preszler Law Firm for help: 1-800-JUSTICE®.
+A lawyer may be able to help you determine the benefits to which you are entitled and initiate a claim on your behalf.
+If you’re ever in an accident, remember to call the Preszler Injury Lawyers: 1-800-JUSTICE®.

 In the meantime, check out our blog for other helpful tips and explanations regarding Accident Benefits and insurance coverage.